 The STAR Framework measures school outcomes across multiple areas, including both how a school is performing and how the school is growing and improving.
 Using academic and non-academic measures, schools earn points based on how well they are doing with their students as compared to all students across the city.
 Schools also earn points based on how well they serve students in the following student groups, by comparing these students’ performance with students across the city within the same specific student groups:

 - Students who are at-risk, defined as students who receive TANF or SNAP benefits, under the care of the Child and Family Services Agency (CFSA), who are certified as homeless by their school, or who are over-age and under-credited in high school

 - Each Racial/Ethnic group

 These points are combined to form the STAR Rating.
 Each school receives a STAR Rating ranging from 1 to 5 stars, with 5 being the highest.

-One of the exciting parts of the STAR Rating is that it will be available for both DC Public Schools and public charter schools, unlike previous systems.
-However, some schools will not receive a STAR Rating because of their grade configuration.
+One of the exciting parts of the STAR Rating is that it is available for both DC Public Schools and public charter schools, unlike previous systems.
+However, some schools do not receive a STAR Rating because of their grade configuration.
 For example, schools that serve only pre-K students don’t have enough data points that apply to the age ranges they serve to receive a rating on the STAR Framework.
-Schools serving adult students that provide high school equivalency credentials such as the GED also will not receive a STAR Rating.
+Schools serving adult students that provide high school equivalency credentials such as the GED will not receive a STAR Rating.
+Schools that are new also will not receive a STAR Rating.
 Each public school in the District will have a profile on the DC School Report Card website even if it does not have a STAR Rating.

 Is this the same as the charter rating system, the School Quality Reports, where schools are ranked Tier 1, Tier 2, or Tier 3?